-Goldman Sachs shakes up business units ahead of quarterly results
+Goldman Sachs shakes up business units in push for more transparency

 Goldman is expected to unveil the new targets and metrics in January at its first-ever investor day on Jan.
 29. It is expected to report fourth-quarter results on Jan.
 15.

-Reporting by Abhishek Manikandan in Bengaluru; Editing by Sriraj Kalluvila and Saumyadeb Chakrabarty
+Reporting by Abhishek Manikandan in Bengaluru; Writing by Anirban Sen; Editing by Sriraj Kalluvila and Saumyadeb Chakrabarty